rvrutan/weather-dashboard/README.md

   5. Open a pull request.

 ## Test
-To run test, execute the following commang: "npm test"
+To run test, execute the following command: "npm test"

 ## Questions
 Contact me for any further questions;